tikipuko/HttpService/README.md

 >> url: URL from where you pretend to make your request.

->> method: request method if needed, like "GET", "POST, "PUT"..
+>> method: request method like "GET", "POST, "PUT"..,  if needed.

 >> key: API secret key, if needed.